 Power refers to a capacity that a person has to influence the behavior of another so that he or she acts in accordance with the his or her' wishes.
 This power is a capacity or potential as it implies a potential that need not be actualized to be effective.
 That is, a power may exist, but does not have to be used to be effective.
 For example, an officer in the Army has certain powers over enlisted personal, but that power does not have to used to be effective.
 The mere knowledge of an officer's power by an enlisted person has some influence over him or her.

-A person has the potential for influencing five points of power over another (French & Raven, 1959):
+A person has the potential for influencing six points of power over another (French, Raven, 1959; Raven, 1965):